kisswiki/kisswiki/src/github/ssh.md

 ## ssh config

-You can create multiple keys like that `ssh-keygen -t rsa -b 4096 -C "your_email@example.com" -f ~/.ssh/github_rsa`.
+You can create multiple keys like that `ssh-keygen -t ed25519 -C "your_email@example.com" -f ~/.ssh/github_rsa`.

 If the key does not have default name, you need to specify hosts for it: